blytkerchan/blytkerchan.github.io/_posts/2011-07-21-shtrict-a-very-restricted-shell-for-nix.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Open Source
+- Linux
+- Security
+- Programming
 comments: true
 date: 2011-07-21 02:47:08+00:00
 layout: post
-title: "shtrict: a very restricted shell for *nix"
-wordpress_id: 1571
 tags:
 - software
 - tools
+title: 'shtrict: a very restricted shell for *nix'
+wordpress_id: 1571
 ---

 I needed a restricted shell for my shell server - the one that's available from outside my firewall, so I wrote one.
 You can download it under the terms of the GNU General Public License, version 3.